willp240/scripts/finalCoord/partial/README.md

     python AnalyseData.py [options]

-Available options for this script are [-b] [-s], [-v], [m], and [-r] as described above.
+Available options for this script are [-b] [-s], [-v], [-p], [-r], and [-z] as described above.

-The coordination results are written to the Batch logfile - there will be a complete RATDB entry that should be placed in the ET1D_MultiPDF_Partial.ratdb file located in rat/data, replacing any existing entry with the same index.
+The coordination results are written to the Batch logfile - there will be a complete RATDB entry that should be placed in the ET1D_Partial_MultiPDF.ratdb file located in rat/data, replacing any existing entry with the same index.

 -------------------------